Resources

 3. Key SSR Documents

 Looking for must-reads in SSR?
-The SSR Resource Centre has complied a list of key SSR documents to help you get started.
+The SSR Resource Centre has compiled a list of key SSR documents to help you get started.

 Berghof Conflict Research, Security Sector Reform: Potentials and Challenges for Conflict Transformation, 2004.